 This Section B shall only be used in the period of 24 months following the suspected Erroneous Switch.
 Beyond this point, Energy Suppliers shall seek to agree bilaterally how to treat a potential Erroneous Switch.

 Where an Erroneous Switch has taken place which involves more than two Energy Suppliers, and they are in agreement that an Erroneous Switch has taken place, then the Erroneous Switch shall be resolved between the Energy Suppliers via telephone.
-Following this, an email or SDEP Market Message shall be sent to the first escalation point.
+Following this, a confirmation can be sent via the Secure Data Exchange Portal (SDEP) to the first escalation point.

 Resolution Outcomes